1988 All-Ireland Senior Camogie Championship final

-The 1988 All-Ireland Senior Camogie Championship Final was the 57th All-Ireland Final and the deciding match of the 1988 All-Ireland Senior Camogie Championship, an inter-county camogie tournament for the top teams in Ireland.
+The 1988 All-Ireland Senior Camogie Championship Final, the 57th event of its type, is the culmination of the 1988 All-Ireland Senior Camogie Championship.

-Despite Cork's best efforts, they trailed 3-3 to 1-5 at half-time and Kilkenny won their fourth title in a row.
-Breda Holmes was top scorer with 2-2.
+Despite the best efforts of Cork's, they trailed 3-3 to 1-5 at the half-time break and Kilkenny went on in the second half to win their fourth title in a row.